 - Teens start deceiving their parents and therapists regarding the time they spend on gaming online.

-Internet Gaming Disorder Statistics in 2020
+Internet Gaming Statistics in 2025-2026

-- According to a Nationwide survey of “internet addiction” in Japan and plenty of samples that pointing out that IGD ranged from 0.7% to 27.5%.
+- According to a Nationwide survey of “internet addiction” in Japan, and plenty of samples that pointing out that IGD ranged from 0.7% to 27.5%.

 IGD Stats with Respect to Geo-Location